securechicken/homebridge-micronova-agua-iot-stove/README.md

 - Homebridge is by design limiting responsiveness, as it acts as an additional device between HomeKit and real devices,
 - if you encounter this with other devices, this might be a plugin slowing down the whole Homebridge instance, as Homebridge is only as fast as the slowest plugin.
 I advise to set plugins that work by requesting Web service as [child bridges](https://github.com/homebridge/homebridge/wiki/Child-Bridges).
 See this [Homebridge page](https://github.com/homebridge/homebridge/wiki/Characteristic-Warnings) to troubleshoot,
 - the more devices and plugins you have, the more Homebridge will take time to update devices status, the more HomeKit will have to wait.
 If you use several plugins and/or lots of accessories, consider setting [child bridges](https://github.com/homebridge/homebridge/wiki/Child-Bridges),
-- the Micronova Agua IOT API, which this plugin relies on, is sometimes (but rarely) unresponsive or down.
+- this plugin relies on the Micronova Agua IOT HTTP API to work.
+This last is sometimes (but rarely) unresponsive or down.
 As so, some requests will fail or take time anyway (just as they would in official mobile app).

 None of known limitations are preventing the plugin to integrate your home automation with HomeKit, and to be able to support most simple scenarios, the main one being remotely starting/stopping your stove based on conditions or manually.